-Figure 7 summarises the extent to which the different aspects of the EGRP theory of change were implemented with fidelity.
+Figure XXX summarises the extent to which the different aspects of the EGRP theory of change were implemented with fidelity.
 Each component was assessed based on dosage, coverage and quality and rated to represent how well it was executed:

-- Green indicates that the element was executed successfully, and targets were either met or exceeded. - Amber indicates that that aspect of the ToC was partially successful, with room for improvement. - Red indicates that the component faced significant challenges or was not executed as planned.
+- Green Indicates that the element was executed successfully, with targets either met or exceeded, achieving a dosage of 81% or more. - Amber Indicates that this aspect of the ToC was partially successful, with 50% to 80% of the dosage achieved - Red Indicates that the component encountered significant challenges or was not implemented as intended, achieving 50% or less of the dosage.

-Figure 7: EGRP Theory of Change with Implementation Fidelity and Outcome RAG Rating6
+Figure XXX: EGRP Theory of Change with Implementation Fidelity and Outcome RAG Rating

-6 Some elements of the LTSM and teacher training components were observed to have different outcomes depending on the coaching stream.
+&lt;sup>5 Some of the LTSM and teacher training components were observed to have different outcomes depending on the coaching stream.
 This is reflected by including two RAG symbols on that element, with a triangle for DH coaching and a square for external coaching.
-Note that since DHs are also teachers, the teacher training included training DHs in the base intervention/structured learning programme.
+Note that since DHs are also teachers, the teacher training included training DHs in the base intervention/ structured learning programme.

 The subsequent sections of the report describe findings for each element of the Theory of Change in more detail.
-In this section, we consider 'inputs' and 'outputs' (e.g. were planned tools distributed and activities completed at the required dosage, coverage and quality) and 'immediate outcomes' (e.g. were activities completed in a way that led to the expected behaviour change in participants and what evidence do we have that such behaviour change has occurred).
+In this section we consider 'inputs' and 'outputs' (e.g. were planned tools distributed and activities completed at the required dosage, coverage and quality) and 'immediate outcomes' (e.g. were activities completed in a way that led to the expected behaviour change in participants and what evidence do we have that such behaviour change has occurred).